How do I sign up?

 What is expected of mentors?

-As a mentor, you commit to providing your mentee (or mentees) with emotional and financial support, as well as guidance and suggestions to assist her in achieving her goals.
-You can help cultivate your mentee’s talents and creativity and steer her toward success.
+As a mentor, you commit to providing your mentee (or mentees) with emotional and financial support, as well as guidance and suggestions to assist her in achieving their goals.
+You can help cultivate your mentee’s talents and creativity and steer them toward success.
 The length of the mentorship is up to you and your mentee, although we hope that it will last throughout her education.
 If necessary, either can terminate the relationship with proper notice.

-You may mentor one or more girls on your own, or you can split the costs of mentorship among a group.
+You may mentor one or more students on your own, or you can split the costs of mentorship among a group.
 If they choose, both the mentee and her mentor may blog or share their experiences and successes using social media.

 How much does mentorship cost?

-A mentor’s financial relationship with his or her (or their) mentee varies based on her needs and level of education, but the typical cost is $75 per month for a girl in secondary school.
+A mentor’s financial relationship with his or her (or their) mentee varies based on her needs and level of education, but the typical cost is US$75 per month for a girl in secondary school.
 This covers her tuition and board, as well as uniforms, supplies, bedding, transportation, and limited medical care.

-There is a vocational school that teaches mechanics, carpentry, home economics, brick laying, tailoring, poultry, fish farming, gardening, and other skills alongside the standard curriculum, and the cost of supporting a mentee there is about $107 per month.
+There is a vocational school that teaches mechanics, carpentry, home economics, brick laying, tailoring, poultry, fish farming, gardening, and other skills alongside the standard curriculum, and the cost of supporting a mentee there is about US$107 per month.

 What are the benefits of being a mentor?

-- The program facilitates a meaningful one-on-one mentor relationship with a promising rural Ugandan girl, allowing you to see the impact of your support on your mentee and her community through regular direct communication via mail, social media, video calls, and other means.
+- The program facilitates a meaningful one-on-one mentor relationship with a promising rural Ugandan student, allowing you to see the impact of your support on your mentee and her community through regular direct communication via mail, social media, video calls, and other means.

-- Once a year, you and any co-mentors will have the opportunity to visit your mentee and her family.
+- Once a year, you and any co-mentors will have the opportunity to visit your mentee and their family.
 Visits are not required, but they are a wonderful way to connect on a new level with your mentee and experience a different culture.

 - The program gives you the chance to network and connect with other women and men who are working to facilitate social and economic development on a global level.
 The map below shows the growing global network you are joining when you choose to become a mentor.